 Assessment 1

-Methods in Alignment with Specific assessment methods/tasks % weighting ct learning outcomes to be se tick as appropriate)
+Methods in Alignment with et learning outcomes to be e tick as appropriate)

 Intended Learning Outcomes а b с d

 1. Two oral presentations 50% ~ ~ ~

 2. One research report 50% ~ ✓ ~

 Total 100 %

 Selected topics will be presented by the students.
 Content, communication and organization will be included in assessing the oral presentation of the student; and content and organization will be included in assessing the research report.

 Student Study Class contact:

 Effort Required Three lectures 6 Hrs.

 Presentation of supervised research topic 10 Hrs.

 Presentation of selected topic 10 Hrs.

 Other student study effort: 112 Hrs.

 Self-study Hrs.

 Total student study effort 138 Hrs.

-Reading List and References Bowden, John Writing a Report: How to Prepare Write and Present Powerful Repo 6th ed.
+Reading List and References

-G How to Do Research: a Practical Guide to Designing and Managing Research Projects, 3 rd ed.
-London: Facet g Pub., 2006
+Moore, Nick How to Do Research: a Practical Guide to Designing and Managing Research Projects, 3 rd ed.

 Van Emden, Joan Pre Presentation Skills for Students Basingstoke: Palgrave Macmillan, 2004

 Subject Code AMA614 Subject Title Mathematical Statistics Credit Value 3 Level 6 Expected background A course in Probability and Statistics and a course in Advanced Calculus knowledge Objectives To enable students to have an overview and thorough understanding of the modern mathematical statistics theory.
-Intended Learning Outcomes Upon completion of the subject, students will be able to: (a) Use the approach of maximum likelihood to obtain the estimator of parameters of distributions and derive the asymptotic properties of estimators (b) Find the UMVU estimators. (c) Apply the method of pivotal quantity to obtain interval estimates. (d) Use the likelihood ratio principle to construct statistical tests. (e) Find uniformly most powerful tests based on the Neyman-Pearson Lemma.
-Subject Synopsis/ Indicative Syllabus This course is concerned with the fundamental theory of statistical inference.
-Topics include exponential families of distributions, sufficient statistics, complete statistics, convex loss functions, UMVU estimators, performance of the estimators, maximum likelihood estimation, the information inequality, large-sample comparisons of estimators and asymptotic efficiency.
-Teaching/Learning Methodology The subject will be delivered mainly through lectures and tutorials.
-The teaching and learning approach is mainly problem-solving oriented.
+Intended Learning Upon completion of the subject, students will be able to: Outcomes (a) Use the approach of maximum likelihood to obtain the estimator of parameters of distributions and derive the asymptotic properties of estimators (b) Find the UMVU estimators. (c) Apply the method of pivotal quantity to obtain interval estimates. (d) Use the likelihood ratio principle to construct statistical tests. (e) Find uniformly most powerful tests based on the Neyman-Pearson Lemma.
+Subject Synopsis/ This course is concerned with the fundamental theory of statistical inference.
+Indicative Syllabus Topics include exponential families of distributions, sufficient statistics, complete statistics, convex loss functions, UMVU estimators, performance of the estimators, maximum likelihood estimation, the information inequality, large-sample comparisons of estimators and asymptotic efficiency.
+Teaching/Learning The subject will be delivered mainly through lectures and tutorials.
+The Methodology teaching and learning approach is mainly problem-solving oriented.
 The approach aims at the development of solid mathematical techniques and how the techniques can be applied to solving research and real application problems.
 Students are encouraged to adopt a deep study approach by employing high level cognitive strategies, such as critical and evaluative thinking, relating, integrating and applying theories to practice.

 Assessment Methods

-in Alignment with Intended Learning Outcomes Specific assessment methods/tasks % weighting outco mes to b subject learning s to be assessed ck as appropriate)
+in Alignment with Intended Learning Outcomes Specific assessment methods/tasks % weighting outco mes to b subject learning to be assessed ck as appropriate)

 Outcomes а b с d e

-1. CA 40 $\checkmark$ $\checkmark$ ~ ✓ $\checkmark$
+1. CA 40 \checkmark \checkmark ~ ✓ \checkmark

-2. Exam 60 $\checkmark$ ~ $\checkmark$ ~ $\checkmark$
+2. Exam 60 \checkmark ~ \checkmark ~ \checkmark

 Total 100 % 1 1

-Explanation of the app intended learning outco The subject focuses Theory.
-The Exam-b omes: s on knowl edge a nd und erstandi ing of S Statistical
+Explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes: The subject focuses on knowledge and understanding of Statistical Theory.
+The Exam-based assessment is the most appropriate assessment

-Theory.
-The Exam-based assessment is the most appropriate assessment method, including tests and examination.
+method, including tests and examination.
 Moreover, assignments are included as a component of continuous assessment so as to keep the students in progress. nents are

-Continuous Assessm A written examinatio - - erm test.
+Continuous Assessment comprises of assignments and a mid-term test.
+A written examination is held at the end of the semester.

 Student Study Class contact:

 Effort Expected Lecture 26Hrs.

 Tutorial 13Hrs.

 Other student study effort:

 Assignment 30Hrs.

 Self-study 61Hrs.

 Total student study eff 130Hrs.

-Reading List and References ,
+Reading List and References J. Shao, Mathematical Statistics.
+Springer.
+2003.G.
+Casella and R. L. Berger, Statistical Inference.
+Second edition, Thomson, 2002.

 E. Lehmann and G. Casella, Theory of Point Estimation.
-Second Edition 1998 Edition,
+Second Edition, 1998

 Ferguson, T. S. A Co ourse in Larg e Samp le Theor ry.
 1996 5